koding/kdlearn/guides/vm-asleep.md

 from the time you turn on your VM.
 > type:tip
 > For paid accounts, IP addresses don't change upon reboot so DNS propagation
-> is not a problem for those type of accounts.
+> time is not a problem.

-If you have tried the above and are still having issues, please [send us a note](mailto:support@koding.com) with the details.
+If you have tried the above and are still having issues, please [send us a note](mailto:support@koding.com) with the details and we'll be glad to help.